 Hextall’s pre-game warm-up ritual was that of a man possessed, with a sequence of stick taps and rhythmic movements followed by skating off as fast as humanly possible.
 During the game, he also added the repetition of checking the straps on his right leg then those on his left leg.

-Though Hextall is now a general manager of the Philadelphia Flyers, he still loses his temper.
+Though Hextall is in management, he still loses his temper.

 Cechmanek’s unorthodox style was extremely effective until the 2001-02 playoffs against the Ottawa Senators.
 Down two games to one in the series, and 3-0 in game four, Cechmanek inexplicably skated out to center ice and began to eviscerate his teammates for their poor play.
 Not surprisingly, at practice the next day, some of Cechmanek’s teammates fired pucks at his head to show their displeasure.
 He played one more year for the Flyers then was traded to Los Angeles Kings.

 Glenn Hall was selected by the St. Louis Blues during the 1967 expansion draft.
 Thanks to Halls’ unbelievable heroics, the Blues made the Stanley Cup Finals in each of their first three years.
 He was the goalie Bobby Orr scored on in his Stanley Cup clinching overtime goal in which he flew through the air.

 One of the greatest goalies of all time, Hall was a three-time Vezina Trophy winner, two-time Conn Smyth winner and two-time Stanley Cup winner.
 Known as Mr. Goalie, he was voted First-Team All Star seven times and Second-Team All Star four times.
 Plus, he is renowned as the first goalie to perfect the now common butterfly style–a method that truly revolutionized the position.